Can You Work Without Meetings? Salesforce Tried for Another Week

 “Two hours is a long time,” she said.
 “We could have covered the updates and feedback in 15 minutes in our standup, so I felt the inefficiency.”

-This was reinforced in an internal survey, which showed increased written communication was a friction point during the week.
+This was reinforced in an internal survey after the first async week, which showed increased written communication was a friction point during the week.
 The other downside of relying solely on asynchronous digital communication, some said, is the lack of context and nuance, and the difficulty in staying on top of the increase in digital updates and message streams.

 When extra clarity was required, some teams used Slack huddles, an audio tool for connecting with someone inside a channel or direct message.
 Huddles are helpful when talking through something in a quick call is faster than typing it out.